Call Now (800) 681-1295

-What are the Basics of Federal Tax Crimes?
+What Actions are Considered Federal Tax Crimes?

 The federal tax code is a complex and contains an ever-changing set of traps and pitfalls that many taxpayers find themselves tripping over every year.
 With the recent increase in IRS activity during the Biden administration, it is in your best interest to familiarize yourself with the criminal tax consequences of intentional tax noncompliance.